-1458 verifying the pregnancy disability when the employee is qualified under 1459 parental leave and/or pregnancy disability leave in Subsection 13.2 A.5.
-1460 3.
-A copy of the military orders verifying the employee's required absence for 1461 shared leave under 13.2 A.2; or 1462 4.
-Proof of acceptance of an employee's offer to volunteer for either a 1463 governmental agency or a nonprofit organization during a declared state of 1464 emergency for shared leave under 13.2 A.3.
-1465 C. The Employer may require the employee to submit, prior to approval or 1466 disapproval, verification of the employee's status as a victim of domestic violence, 1467 sexual assault or stalking for shared leave under 13.2 A.4.
-Such verification will 1468 be in accordance with the Domestic Violence Leave Act, RCW 49.76 and may be 1469 one or more of the following: 1470 1.
-An employee's own written statement; 1471 2.
-A statement from an attorney or advocate, member of the clergy, or medical 1472 or other professional; and/or 1473 3.
-A court order or police report documenting the employee is a victim of 1474 domestic violence, sexual assault or stalking.
-1475 D. Parental leave - 1476 1477 Effective June 11, 2020, parental leave received under this policy must be used 1478 within sixteen (16) weeks immediately after birth or placement.
-However, if an 1479 employee receiving parental leave also receives leave due to pregnancy disability, 1480 the parental leave may be taken in the sixteen (16) weeks immediately after the 1481 pregnancy disability leave.
-1482 1483 E. The Employer should consider other methods of accommodating the employee's 1484 needs, such as modified duty, modified hours, flex-time or special assignments in 1485 lieu of shared leave usage.
-1486 new or same a real of alonger 1487 F. Donated leave may be transferred from employees within the same employer, or 1488 with the approval of the heads or designees of both higher education institutions, 1489 state agencies or school districts/educational service districts, to an employee of 1490 another higher education institution, state agency or school district/educational 1491 service district.
-1491 SOLVIOO GIBULOU 1493 G. Vacation leave, sick leave, or all or part of a personal holiday transferred from a 1493 U. donating employee will be used solely for the purpose stated in this Article. エマンマ achains employee will be used solery for the purpose stated in this Afficie.
+1458 1459 verifying the pregnancy disability when the employee is qualified under parental leave and/or pregnancy disability leave in Subsection 13.2 A.5.
+1460 1461 3.
+A copy of the military orders verifying the employee's required absence for shared leave under 13.2 A.2; or 1462 1463 1464 4.
+Proof of acceptance of an employee's offer to volunteer for either a governmental agency or a nonprofit organization during a declared state of emergency for shared leave under 13.2 A.3.
+1465 1466 1467 1468 1469 C. The Employer may require the employee to submit, prior to approval or disapproval, verification of the employee's status as a victim of domestic violence, sexual assault or stalking for shared leave under 13.2 A.4.
+Such verification will be in accordance with the Domestic Violence Leave Act, RCW 49.76 and may be one or more of the following: 1470 1.
+An employee's own written statement; 1471 1472 2.
+A statement from an attorney or advocate, member of the clergy, or medical or other professional; and/or 1473 1474 3.
+A court order or police report documenting the employee is a victim of domestic violence, sexual assault or stalking.
+1475 D. Parental leave - 1476 1477 1478 1479 1480 1481 Effective June 11, 2020, parental leave received under this policy must be used within sixteen (16) weeks immediately after birth or placement.
+However, if an employee receiving parental leave also receives leave due to pregnancy disability, the parental leave may be taken in the sixteen (16) weeks immediately after the pregnancy disability leave.
+1482 1483 1484 1485 1486 E. The Employer should consider other methods of accommodating the employee's needs, such as modified duty, modified hours, flex-time or special assignments in lieu of shared leave usage.
+1487 1488 1489 1490 1491 F. Donated leave may be transferred from employees within the same employer, or with the approval of the heads or designees of both higher education institutions, state agencies or school districts/educational service districts, to an employee of another higher education institution, state agency or school district/educational service district.
+1492 1493 1494 G. Vacation leave, sick leave, or all or part of a personal holiday transferred from a donating employee will be used solely for the purpose stated in this Article.